aws/aws-sam-cli/README.rst

 You should then build your ZIP file using your normal build process.

-You can find a .NET Core example in the `sam init` folder.
+You can generate a .NET Core example by `sam init --runtime dotnetcore` folder.

 .. _IAMCreds